 Key Information

-Your loved one has been diagnosed with a traumatic brain injury (TBI).
-Your loved one may be eligible to participate in a research study being conducted here.
+Your family member (or a person you represent) has been diagnosed with a traumatic brain injury (TBI).
+He or she may be eligible to participate in a research study being conducted here.
 The purpose of the research study is to learn whether a new study treatment for subjects with TBI is likely to help them get better.
 The purpose is also to determine the best dose.
 The study treatment being studied is giving 100% oxygen at higher than normal pressures inside a chamber, also called hyperbaric oxygen therapy or HBOT.
 HBOT is routinely used for other conditions but not in subjects with TBI.
 It is unknown if adding HBOT to the standard care given to TBI patients is more effective, less effective, or the same as standard care alone.
+It is also unknown whether blood tests can be useful for monitoring how well patients respond to TBI treatments.

 Participants in this study are assigned at random, that is by chance, to standard care alone or standard care plus HBOT.
 HBOT involves participants being transported from the intensive care unit (ICU) to a pressure chamber twice a day for 5 days.
 Different participants will get different doses, or pressures, of HBOT.

+One teaspoon of blood (15 ml) will be drawn once every eight hours during the first day of enrollment and once on each of the following days: days 2, 3, 5, 7, 14 and at 6-months following injury.
+The initial blood sample will be obtained as soon as feasible and within 24 hours of injury.

 Participants and their families will be contacted by telephone at intervals and will have a follow up visit 6 months after the injury to determine how well participants are recovering.
 Participants medical records through this period will also be reviewed.
 About 200 participants will be enrolled at about 20 hospitals in North America.

 Participation in the study will help doctors learn the best way to treat future victims of TBI.
 Participants may or may not directly benefit from being in the study.
 Some participants may benefit directly from the investigational study treatment if it promotes healing from TBI.
 Participation may also have risks.
 Some risks are currently not known.
 Known risks include injury to the brain or lungs from high pressure oxygen, complications related to transport to and from the pressure chamber, breach of confidentiality or other adverse effects.